moveit/moveit_tutorials/doc/ikfast_tutorial.rst

 **Source Install**

-For Ubuntu version later than 12.04, installation has to go through source.
+For Ubuntu version later than 12.04, a source install is required due to lack of newer openrave releases.

 Thanks to instructions from Stéphane Caron in https://scaron.info/teaching/troubleshooting-openrave-installation.html ::